 - ISSA CPT

 So what do I think of Trainer Academy?
-Well, as you’ve kinda figured out, I love them.
-I recommend all my students to TA for their study guidance.
+Well, as you’ve figured out, I love them.
+I recommend all my students to TA for their study guide.